 Retired Judge Booker Shaw is a skilled litigator and appellate advocate who brings valuable insight and perspective gained from his more than 25 years on the bench.

-His knowledge of current judicial thinking at the trial and appellate levels on a wide range of issues enhances the Business Litigation Group's ability to argue a client's case more persuasively and to craft the most effective strategy.
+His knowledge of current judicial thinking at the trial and appellate levels on a wide range of issues enhances his ability to argue a client's case more persuasively and to craft the most effective strategy.

 Judge Shaw served on the Missouri Court of Appeals, Eastern District, for seven years, including one year as chief judge.
 While on the appellate bench, he participated in more than 1,000 cases and authored 141 appellate opinions on a variety of cases, from medical negligence and nuisance/sovereign immunity to commercial transactions, contracts, and personal injury.
 He also served as a Special Visiting Judge of the Missouri Supreme Court.
 As a former trial judge in the 22nd Judicial Circuit, from 1983 until 2002, Judge Shaw presided over more than 500 trials.

 Prior to his judicial posts, Judge Shaw worked at the U.S. Department of Justice, the Federal Trade Commission, and the St. Louis Circuit Attorney's Office, where he prosecuted over 50 jury trials.
 In addition to his decades of public service as a distinguished jurist, Judge Shaw continues to give back to the legal profession as a mentor and teacher.

 Judge Shaw has briefed and argued numerous cases before the U.S. Circuit and District Courts, the Missouri Supreme Court, Courts of Appeals and Circuit Courts.
 In 2011, he served as a member of the trial team representing Lorillard Tobacco in the defense of a $500 million cost-recovery lawsuit brought by Missouri hospitals in the City of St. Louis.
 After a three-month trial, the jury returned defense verdicts on all claims.

 Judge Shaw helped Philip Morris defeat a $1.5 billion class action case in a 2016 jury trial in the City of St. Louis, where he was a trial team member.
 The case turned on whether Philip Morris deceived some 400,000 Missouri smokers about the safety of Marlboro Light (Lights) cigarettes.
 After just 30 minutes of deliberation, a trial that lasted 39 days ended with a total defense verdict.

 In St. Charles County v.
-Laclede Gas Company, he argued before the Supreme Court of Missouri on behalf of a utility company.
+Laclede Gas Company, he argued before the Supreme Court of Missouri on behalf of the utility company.
 The county argued that the company should be required to pay the cost of relocating gas lines, located in utility easements, when the county undertakes road improvements.
 The Supreme Court reversed the trial court and ruled in favor of our client in a case that impacts utilities across the state.